AniZargaryan/as-the-mood-says/README.md

 A console-based tool that helps you choose a movie depending on your **current mood** (and optionally by **genre**).
 The app is designed for users who want a quick, personalized film recommendation without endless scrolling through catalogs.

+## Data
-**All data is built in**, so no internet connection or API required.
+No external datasets are used.
+All movie records are stored in **movies_data.py**, so no internet connection or API required.

 ## Functionality